Kai-Zhang/orion/README.md

 Orion - Raft based KV database
 ====

-# Under construction
+## Under Construction
-Orion is enlighted by [nexus](https://github.com/baidu/ins) and is aim to add dynamic membership mechanism and tree like data organization on it.
+Orion is aim to build a distributed storage service with high availability for cluster coordination.
 Orion is still under construction...